solemnsky/solemnsky-haxe/README.md

 ## credits

-This project shamelessly steals code from https://github.com/ncannasse/physaxe for physics.
+The Nape physics engine is sourced in pure/, licensed under BSD.

-It uses Kha for html5 / webGL backend.
+I'm using Kha for the html5 / webGL backend.

 The logical core of the project is written in the Haxe language.